Skip to main content

 • The destination storage

-Click Create to launch the import of your virtual machine.
+Click Create to start the import of your virtual machine.

-When importing an XVA file, the skip_set_template option determines whether the import result will be a directly usable virtual machine or a template.
-This option is particularly used with automation tools like Packer.
-More information: XCP-ng documentation.
+When importing an XVA file, the skip_set_template option determines whether the import result will be a ready-to-use virtual machine or a template.
+This option is particularly used with automation tools such as Packer.
+For more information: XCP-ng documentation.

 Browse the catalog of images available for OpenIaaS.